microservicer/flutter-pipelines/README.md

 ### Git Hooks
 You can use Git hooks to enforce commit message formatting to reduce the number of failed builds.
+The hooks also make sure that the Flutter project is formatted correctly according to linting rules.
 To install these hooks, run the following command after you clone the repository:

 ```bash